ncatlab/nlab-content/pages/9/5/7/1/1759/content.md

   * created [[combinatorial model category]]

 * [[Tim]]: I have started to reorganise some of the entries on Cech methods since David has started on [[homotopy (as an operation)]] and had an idea about [[Cech homotopy]].
-I have encorporated a point made by [[Zoran Škoda|Zoran]] about the history of [[Cech methods]].
+I have incorporated a point made by [[Zoran Škoda|Zoran]] about the history of [[Cech methods]].

 * [[Zoran Škoda]]: created a version (to be expanded) of [[Legendre polynomial]] and [[M M Postnikov]] and added references to [[Postnikov system]].
 I think historically tower and system differed by inclusion of universal cohomological class representing the fibration into the notion of system (cf. Whitehead's big book, ch.9).
 This should be still noted: if one does not specify the cohomological class this is I think like missing the choice of isomorphism when the isomorphism exists.
 Technical issues: I encountered a problem that sqrt{fraction} puts sqrt only such that the numerator is under the root.
 I do not know how one should write correctly.
 Toby thank you for the tip for getting the SOURCE of old versions.
 I sometimes write some items partly motivated by need to have them for my students, and plan to incorporate something close to my version into student scripta.
 You are very knowledgable about wiki world. :) I was also trying to take the export of the whole nlab and succeeded to get the markupML version but not html: when asking nlab/export_html i get 403 FORBIDDEN message in my browser.

-  * [[Urs Schreiber]]: I also get this error message when trying to export the $n$Lab as html -- I remember the html export was particularly heavy on the server and maybe it was truned off in view of the server being a bit weak -- we are trying to move to a better host eventually
+  * [[Urs Schreiber]]: I also get this error message when trying to export the $n$Lab as html -- I remember the html export was particularly heavy on the server and maybe it was turned off in view of the server being a bit weak -- we are trying to move to a better host eventually

   *  _Toby_:  Yes, Jacques turned that off because it was such a load on the server; I expect that we can turn it on again when we get a better host.
 In principle, you can get the HTML by exporting the source and compiling it on a local copy of Instiki, but of course you have to install Instiki to do that.
 (Also note that you\'ll need the CSS files if you want the HTML to look the same, including fonts, query boxes, etc.)  And neither of these includes old versions; I think that Urs(?) is backing those up periodically in case the server crashes.